geoext/GXM/doc/source/gxm/widgets/LayerList.rst

 .. attribute:: LayerList.invisibleOverlayCls

-    ``String`` The CSS class that the list items forcurrently invisible overlay layers will get.
+    ``String`` The CSS class that the list items for currently invisible overlay layers will get.

     Defaults to ``gxm-invisible-overlay-indicator``.

-.. attribute:: LayerList.layers

-    :class:``GXM.data.LayerStore`` The layerstore this list uses.

-.. attribute:: LayerList.map
+.. attribute:: LayerList.olMap

-    ``OpenLayers.Map`` The map that the Layer-records belong to.
+    ``OpenLayers.Map``  The reference to the related OpenLayers Map object.

-.. attribute:: LayerList.mapPanel

-    ``GXM.MapPanel`` The MapPanel of this list.
+    This is for readonly use.
+To pass a map object to this class use the :attr:`map` config option.

 .. attribute:: LayerList.visibleOverlayCls